 - eBooks or PDF Guides: creating an eBook or PDF Guide helps expand your course, allowing your students to digest some of your material on the go.

 - Presentations or Slide Decks: presentations and slide decks are great accompaniments to video because they allow you to visually show your student what’s happening.
-Rather than just talking about what to do, a presentation highlights the key takeaways.

 - Quizzes: these are a great way to engage your students and “test” their progress.
 As well as grading how well they’re doing, online quizzes can help you segment your students into different categories and groups.